mark-xhchen/Conditional-ECPE/README.md

 - Make sure you complete the dataset construction first
 -	Directly run “python programname.py”, where the “programename” is the python file you want to run.

-Should you have any problem, contact xinhchen2-c@my.cityu.edu.hk
+Should you have any problem, contact xinhong.chen@my.cityu.edu.hk